 India is a country full of colours; its festivals, people, monuments, cities, everything is colourful!
 Jodhpur is the second largest city in the Indian state of Rajasthan and has long been a popular destination among international tourists.
 The old town is a wonderful example of vivid colours providing a photogenic backdrop to everyday life.

-THE BLUE CITY
+THE BLUE CITY OF JODHPUR

 There is no specific historical evidence to the origins of its nickname, “the blue city”, but the locals of Jodhpur narrate different stories, some of which also have scientific and psychological reasons associated to them.
 The other reason is also that the blue paint can keep the houses cool in the summer months.